mikewebbtech/mikewebbtech-hugo/content/articles/2017/2017-02-13-bluetooth-usb-dongle-firmware-error.md

 ---
-title: "Bluetooth USB dongle firmware error in Ubuntu"
+title: Bluetooth USB dongle firmware error in Ubuntu
 date: 2017-02-13T10:44:09
-summary: "After having a running battle with my, what turns out, cheap Chinese CSR clone bluetooth USB adaptor (maybe more on that in another post).
-I purchased a more expensive adaptor..."
+summary: After having a running battle with my, what turns out, cheap Chinese CSR clone bluetooth USB adaptor (maybe more on that in another post).
+I purchased a more expensive adaptor...
+draft:
+categories:
+  - home-lab
+tags:
+  - linux
+  - solution
+  - hardware
 ---

 After having a running battle with my, what turns out, cheap Chinese CSR clone bluetooth USB adaptor (maybe more on that in another post).
 I purchased a more expensive adaptor to trouble shoot some issues.
 The time round I picked up a Targus brand from the local office supply store that based on the  Broadcom BCM20702a1 chip.